Upgrading to Airflow 3¶

 CeleryKubernetesExecutor and LocalKubernetesExecutor: Replaced by Multiple Executor Configuration

-SLAs: Deprecated and removed; Will be replaced by forthcoming Deadline Alerts.
+SLAs: Deprecated and removed; replaced with Deadline Alerts.

 Subdir: Used as an argument on many CLI commands,